alanshortis/short.is/src/writing/2019-11-22-make-your-own-website.md

 updated: '2020-11-15'
 tags: writing
 permalink: '/writing/make-your-own-website/'
 intro: "There are a lot of places to quickly post some content.
-It's quick, convinient but ultimately bad for you and your work."
+It's quick, convenient but ultimately bad for you and your work."
 ---

 There is a bit of a backlash against the likes of [Medium](https://www.medium.com) happening, and for developers it goes deeper than their paywall and irritating clutter clogging up the page when you first visit.
 Writing about this industry is a great thing to do—with new concepts and approaches unfolding constantly, we're all googling questions every single day.
 Plus, if you're anything like me, writing about a subject while figuring it out is a great way to learn.